eddiejaoude/EddieCon-01-workshop/README.md

   });
 ```

+### 7. Run Tests:
-7. Run tests in a new terminal with `npm test` and now they should pass
+&nbsp; Run tests in a new terminal with `npm test` and now they should pass

 ## Stretch goals

-These are features you can add to the project.
+These are features you can add to the project :-

 - POST data to the API to save data in the DB
 - PATCH data to the API to update data in the DB